vitalyspirin/crudrestspa_demo/README.md

 Create database "crudrestspa_demo".
 In the file "crudrestspa_demo/server/config/db.php" check the login parameters.

-In the brower go to url: "/crudrestspa_demo/server/web".
-After that you can see client app by clicking on "Client app" link in the upper right corner.
+In the browser go to url: "/crudrestspa_demo/server/web".
+After that you can switch to client app by clicking on "Client app" link in the upper right corner.

 ## Client side